5 benefits of a regular dental check-up

 4. Family dental checks build good habits

-When it comes to children and dental checks, both Dr Ho and Dr Hajjar agree the earlier your child has their first dentist visit, the better, especially as Australian children aged five to nine have the highest rate of potentially preventable hospitalisations due to dental conditions.
+When it comes to children and dental checks, both Dr Ho and Dr Hajjar agree the earlier your child has their first dentist visit, the better, especially as Aussie children aged five to nine have the highest rate of potentially preventable hospitalisations due to dental conditions.

 “Generally, a good gauge is when the first teeth appear in the mouth or by the age of one.
 Certainly, by two years of age, most children should have had their first dental visit,” says Dr Hajjar.
-“It's important to detect tooth decay early, see that the teeth are developing correctly and advice can be given to the parent about how to clean them.
+“It's important to detect tooth decay early, see that the teeth are developing correctly, and advice can be given to the parent about how to clean them.
 Advice can also be provided on tooth-friendly food and drinks and what to expect as the child’s mouth continues to develop.”

 This is important as research has confirmed that a fear of the dentist is passed on to children by their parents.